joergklausen/thermo/README.md

 # thermo
-Communicate with Thermo Scientific instrumentation, read data etc
+Communicate with Thermo Scientific instrumentation, post-process data
+- collect data from instrument, save to file and/or to sqlite DB
+- re-generate sqlite DB
+- compare inrtrument data and produce statistics